From 13 February 2026, trainees are included in the apprentice definition and are exempt from levy.

 Yes, casual employees are also required to be registered if they are working in an eligible role.

-Can an employee who has been paid long service leave by SA Portable Long Service Leave - Community Services work during their scheduled leave?
+Can an employee who has been paid long service leave by Portable Long Service Leave - Community Services work during their scheduled leave?

 Long service leave is a well-deserved break for a worker to relax and recharge, so workers are encouraged to take a break for their long service leave.
 However, a worker may make a claim for a cash-out payment (in lieu of time off) if they would prefer a payment rather than some time off work.